There Was a Problem Resetting Your PC: 7 Quick Fixes

 Note: Please select the first partition on the target disk as destination, otherwise the system could not boot from the target disk.

 Step 5.
 Click Start Restore to restore system image.
-If the system image is not created on the current computer, please tick Universal Restore feature (supported by AOMEI Backupper Professional) to ensure secure boot.
+If the system image is not created on the current computer, please tick Universal Restore feature to ensure secure boot.

 Note: If the target drive is an SSD, it's suggested to accelerate reading and writting speed with "SSD Alignment" feature.
 It makes use of 4k alignment technology.